 It’s also incredibly tasty, thanks to that rub.
 And the fact it’s crisped pork belly which I think is always good, even if it isn’t necessarily the healthiest.
 But everything in moderation, right?
 As you can see there’s a whole lot of delicious meat in there too, and it also takes on all that tasty flavor.

 Porchetta is a great dish that you definitely need to try at least once.
-It makes a great main for a holiday or party – some simple sides like roast potatoes and greens would work well.
-And while big, it’s just as good if there are less of you, since as I say the leftovers are great in sandwiches and you can freeze it.
-I might just have to order a pork belly again soon to make again.
+It makes a great main for a holiday or party - some simple sides like roast potatoes and greens would work well.
+And while big, it's just as good if there are less of you, since as I say the leftovers are great in sandwiches and you can freeze it.
+I might just have to order a pork belly again soon to have some more.

-Try these other meaty main courses
+Try these other delicious roasts:

 - Garlic herb roasted chicken